stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 way of getting transportation out of Innsmouth, either to Arkham or elsewhere.
 Sargent was sorry, but I would have to stop over at the Gilman.
 Probably the clerk would make the price easy for me, but there was nothing else to do.
-Almost dazed by this sudden obstacle, and violently dreading the fall of night in this decaying and half-unlighted town, I left the bus and re&euml;ntered the hotel lobby; where the sullen, queer-looking night clerk told me I could have Room 428 on next the top floor&mdash;large, but without running water&mdash;for a dollar.
+Almost dazed by this sudden obstacle, and violently dreading the fall of night in this decaying and half-unlighted town, I left the bus and reëntered the hotel lobby; where the sullen, queer-looking night clerk told me I could have Room 428 on next the top floor--large, but without running water--for a dollar.

   Despite what I had heard of this hotel in Newburyport, I signed the register, paid my dollar, let the clerk take my valise, and followed that sour, solitary attendant up three creaking flights of stairs past dusty corridors which seemed wholly devoid of life.
 My room, a dismal rear one with two windows and bare, cheap furnishings, overlooked a dingy courtyard otherwise hemmed in by low, deserted brick blocks, and commanded a view of decrepit westward-stretching roofs with a marshy countryside beyond.
-At the end of the corridor was a bathroom&mdash;a discouraging relique with ancient marble bowl, tin tub, faint electric light, and musty wooden panelling around all the plumbing fixtures.
+At the end of the corridor was a bathroom--a discouraging relique with ancient marble bowl, tin tub, faint electric light, and musty wooden panelling around all the plumbing fixtures.